 Things Todo

-- Reflect: What genuine commitments have you made in your life?
-Think about it.
-You may have made one or two subconsciously.
+- Reflect: What commitments have you truly made in your life?
+Some may have been intentional, others subconscious.

 Posts that link to this post